QE-at-CGI-FI/pft-eprimer-agentic-github-copilot-demo/docs-as-output/bugs.md

 - License banner dominates the page and should appear in e.g. footer instead of the primary interaction space
 - Mixed font styles
 - The H1 title reads awkwardly and is inconsistent with the page title
+- The Wikipedia link opens in a new tab and has rel="nofollow", but lacks rel="noopener noreferrer" which is a security best practice for target=_blank links.